mkslge/ScamEvaluation/README.md

 # Evaluating LLMs for Scam Detection: Safeguarding Older Adults Against Online Threats

 ## Overview
 This project explores the capabilities of two advanced large language models (LLMs), OpenAI’s GPT-4.0 and Google’s Gemini-1.5-Pro, in detecting email scams.
 The study focuses on how these models can safeguard older adults, a group particularly vulnerable to online threats, by providing accurate and accessible scam detection solutions.
-This paper is the result of our final project for our CMSC396H class
+This paper is the result of our final project for our CMSC396H class at the University Of Maryland

 ## Abstract
 With the rise in online scams, especially targeting older adults, this research compares the performance of GPT-4.0 and Gemini-1.5-Pro in identifying fraudulent emails.
 By analyzing metrics such as accuracy, precision, recall, and F1 score, this work sheds light on the potential and limitations of these models in real-world applications.